 - Men in life vests doing work.
 Is this a scene from a flood?

 - Women in power.

 - Collective spirit revived, this may also mean the stock market goes up.

 - Arguing about new structures, people resistant to new way.

 - Women continue to dominate.

 - Righteous man in robes preaching on hillside.

-- Crimes, military governments fall, few are safe
+- Crimes, military governments fall.

 - Leader emerges, unity, not centered on greed.